netzo/fresh-netzo/templates/starter-gql/src/readme.md

 # starter-gql

-An open-source source template for 'GQL'.
+An open-source source template for Netzo.

 ## Configuration